< Back to Previous

 Then I made my solo foray into the city, the afore-mentioned descent down dark alleys into interstices.
 It was an arduous trek.
 I was carrying a full backpack of laundry and the laptop over my shoulder, along networks of streets, some of the narrower ones virtually tunnels, finally to El Campo.
 I hastened down the ramp into it and found myself on a vast stone plaza formed by a circumference of buildings, so huge that the ground-floor restaurants with their sprawling outdoor dining areas around one sector of the unlit center seemed only a thin layer of light, flickering candles on the plaza’s corona.
 Yet all those people dining in so many adjacent establishments created a continuous clatter (glass and metal) and a din (multilingual).

-In general—vis a vis the use and meaning of space and the application of artisanry to it in the most primal and fundamental sense—more is packed into less here, much more, so life feels intense and communal and I believe fuller.
+In general—vis a vis the use and meaning of space and the application of artisanry to it in the most primal and fundamental sense—more is packed into less here, much more, so life feels intense and communal and much fuller.
 Also it is cozy and comforting.
-There is not as much wasted existential landscape to get alienated in and from as in the States where everyone is pushed apart into individualism.
-Italy doesn’t have all that transparent and wasted room to look through and yearn across subconsciously.
-Here everything is at hand and happening now, so you have to react and be engaged.
-With high density, haste of motion, sculpted morphology, generally graceful erosion of very solid structures, and unbroken serial intimacies, it’s harder for people to get sociopathic or intransigently churlish.
+There is not as much wasted existential landscape to get alienated in and from as in the States where everyone is pushed apart into guarded or waged individualism.
+Italy doesn’t have enough transparent and wasted room to waste, peer through, or yearn across subconsciously.
+Here everything is at hand and happening now, cars especially, so you have to react and be engaged.
+With high density, haste of motion, sculpted morphology, generally graceful erosion of very solid structures, and unbroken serial intimacies, it’s harder for people to get recreationally sociopathic or intransigently churlish.
 This is an intrinsically less psychotic and neurotic geography.
-It has its problems, but they are not ones, for the most part, of going missing in social space and coming back with a gun.
+It has its problems, but they are not ones, for the most part, of individuals occasionally going missing in social space and coming back with a gun.

 On our trip back into old Siena together, it was already almost 9:00, a normal dining hour in Italy, especially with days lengthened by siestas.
 It took back-and-forth wandering in various alleys near El Campo to find La Campane off Villa de Citta.
-The map in Rick Steves was synopsized and distorted in such a way that it was impossible to apply it to actual streets and junctures.
-I was walking around El Campo, using reading glasses to see the addresses in the dark his page and then long-distance ones to look up at the street signs on the corners of buildings.
-Only when we gave up on El Campo and the streets entering it and asked proprietors of stores did we gradually get directed toward a pretty obscure spot.
-In Rich Steves’, the mapquesting was made to seem simple, as though all we had to do was follow a street out of El Campo into another street, but in fact it took two separated streets, each winding roughly out of a curl of the other.
-That particular fieldworker missed a few nuances.
+The map in Rick Steves was synopsized and distorted in such a way that it was difficult to apply it to three-dimensional streets and junctures, as if a Baedeker to a tessaract.
+I was walking around El Campo, using reading glasses to see the addresses in the dark, then on his page, and then long-distance ones to look up at the street signs on the corners of buildings.
+Only when we gave up on El Campo and the streets entering it and asked proprietors of stores did we gradually get directed toward a fairly obscure spot.
+In Rich Steves’, the mapquesting was made to seem simpler than it was, as though all we had to do was follow a street out of El Campo into another street, but in fact it took two separated streets, each winding discontinuously out of a curl of the other.
+That particular hired fieldworker missed a few nuances in his or her charting.

 We had odd Italian dishes: goat cheese baked in sesame crusts and lamb fried in breaded cubes in carrot sauce.
 Then we hiked back amid lively crowds, people thinning out as we approached the church until the city was empty before the last burst of hoopla at restaurants just outside the gate.
 We were asleep by 10:30.